ftechmax/argdefender/docs/design-decisions.md

 ## Exception Messages

-Guard creates a meaningful exception message that contains the argument name and a description specific to the validation when a precondition can't be satisfied.
-Additionaly, every validation in Guard accepts an optional parameter letting the user specify a custom error message.
+ArgDefender creates a meaningful exception message that contains the argument name and a description specific to the validation when a precondition can't be satisfied.
+Additionaly, every validation in ArgDefender accepts an optional parameter letting the user specify a custom error message.

 ```c#
 // Throws an ArgumentException if the arg is not null.